OttoMeister/Audio-download-with-yt-dlp/README.md

 ## Open Issues or Improvements:
 - There is still around 5% of content that my car stereo cannot play; additional investigation is necessary.
 Despite using mp3check, it consistently reports that all of my files are faulty.
 So far, I've been resorting to manually skipping to the next track.
 - Improving audio quality: I've chosen "--audio-quality 5", but I haven't noticed any improvement with lower numbers.
+Files getting biger, but not better.
 - Many MP3 files are not actually in the MP3 format internally; instead, they are in MPEG-2 format.
 How can I force them into the MP3 format?
 - MP3 normalization is achieved through the use of normalize-audio and mp3gain.
 These tools do not modify the audio content; rather, they store a correction value that is interpreted by the audio player.
 However, not all players utilize this data.
 Is it preferable to implement a hard-coded normalizer instead?